leonmavr/leonmavr.github.io/_posts/2026-03-18-Simple-callbacks.md

      // do stuff
   }
 ```
 That's it!
-We hooked the managed into each entity.
+We hooked the manager into each entity.

 The next is easier and it involves the implementation of each entity's `Die()` calling `on_die_()`, given that the latter is already referring to the sprite manager.
 This is step **(2)** in the diagram and it's  achieved by the following lines: